awesomerank/awesomerank.github.io/lists/vredniy/awesome-newsletters.md

 * [My Morning Routine](https://mymorningroutine.com/).
 My Morning Routine is an independent online magazine that brings you a brand new, inspiring morning routine every Wednesday.
 * [wpMail.me](http://wpmail.me/).
 A free WordPress Newsletter, once a week, with a round-up of WordPress news and articles.
 [Archive](http://wpmail.me/newsletters/).
 * [Handwritten newsletter](http://www.thnkclrly.com/newsletter/).
 The Think Clearly newsletter gives you little reflection exercises to help you in your daily life.
 It is created with love and admiration.
 [Archive](http://www.thnkclrly.com/category/thinking-clearly/).
+* [Better Dev Link](https://betterdev.link).
+A weekly newsletter, collects links that aim to improve programming knowledge general.
+The purpose is not include the links that reader can search instantly from google such as how to do x, y, z but more about problem solving in programming.

 ## Etc.